-Laboratory & other workups

-Laboratory tests are only required if there is severe involvement or other relevant clinical question.
+Laboratory & other workups Laboratory tests are only required if there is severe involvement or other relevant clinical question.
 Viral swabs may confirm the diagnosis days later.
 Immediate confirmation when required may be obtained via Tzanck smear, PCR of vesicle fluid or antigen test.

-Dermatopathology

-Skin biopsies are almost never required to make the diagnosis.
+Dermatopathology Skin biopsies are almost never required to make the diagnosis.
 Where taken, intraepithelial apoptosis, necrosis and vacuolated keratinocytes followed by blisters and destruction of sebaceous glands are indistinguishable from other viral infections.

-Course

-Varicella-zoster is usually a self-limiting disease.
+Course Varicella-zoster is usually a self-limiting disease.
 Varicella is commonly mild in young children but may be disseminated and severe in adults (especially in pregnancy), very rarely leading to multi-organ failure.

-Complications

-Varicella may rarely cause pneumonia.
+Complications Varicella may rarely cause pneumonia.
 Scarring of the skin is common following infection, especially when lesions display secondary infection.
 Fetal malformations may occur after infection in the 1st trimester; neonatal varicella may occur when infection of the mother is in the 3rd trimester.
-Herpes

-zoster may disseminate showing the typical chicken pox lesions.
+Herpes zoster may disseminate showing the typical chicken pox lesions.
 Superadded infection may occur, especially after excoriation.
 Keratitis is relatively rare.
 Postherpetic neuralgia may cause long-lasting pain for months or years.

-Diagnosis

-The diagnosis is usually clinical, but clinical features of early herpes zoster can be misleading and the early features may be mistaken for insect bites or other skin disease.
+Diagnosis The diagnosis is usually clinical, but clinical features of early herpes zoster can be misleading and the early features may be mistaken for insect bites or other skin disease.
+Differential Diagnosis The differential diagnosis for varicella includes insect bites, Coxsackie virus infection, generalized herpes zoster, eczema herpeticum, and other viral exanthems.

-Differential Diagnosis

-The differential diagnosis for varicella includes insect bites, Coxsackie virus infection, generalized herpes zoster, eczema herpeticum, and other viral exanthems.
 For herpes zoster, the differential diagnosis includes insect bites, herpes simplex or pain from other causes.
 In the face initial erysipelas or acute phase of contact dermatitis has to be considered as well as on the lower leg.

-Prevention & Therapy

-Prevention of herpes zoster reactivation can be achieved with immunization.
-For active varicella, topical treatments include antistringents and antiseptics (e.g. chlorhexidine 1% lotion).
-Systemic treatment options include antiviral agents (e.g. aciclovir and valaciclovir).
+Prevention & Therapy Prevention of herpes zoster reactivation can be achieved with immunization but different European countries have different recommendations.
+Some recommend vaccination in the second year of life; some suggest vaccination only in those not having had chickenpox by the age of 12-14 and some only recommend vaccination in special circumstances.
+For treatment of active varicella, topical agents include astringents and antiseptics (e.g. chlorhexidine 1% lotion).
+Systemic treatment options should be considered in certain cases (2) and include antiviral agents (e.g. aciclovir and valaciclovir).
 Indications for systemic treatment are patients> 50 years, disease present less than 3 days, tendency towards generalization, eye involvement (1st branch of trigeminal nerve) or immunodeficiency.
 Analgesics or anti-pyretics should be administered as required (NSAIDs, but acetyl salicylic acid is contraindicated because it may be associated with Reyes syndrome) and, in special cases, corticosteroids.

-Special

-Ask about contacts of the index patient (pregnant individuals, children, immunocompromised).

-2.1.2 Herpes Simplex

-Grading & Level of importance: A

-J. White, Brussels; V. del Marmol, Brussels
+Special Ask about contacts of the index patient (pregnant individuals, children, immunocompromised).
+References - JEADV 2017, 31, 9-19 © 2016 European Academy of Dermatology and Venereology - JEADV 2017, 31, 20-29 © 2016 European Academy of Dermatology and Venereology 2.1.2 Herpes Simplex Grading & Level of importance: A J. White, Brussels; V. del Marmol, Brussels